25 January 2019

 Small Downstairs Toilet Design Ideas and Layout Option 2

-If you’re simply wanting to renovate an existing then your main cost consideration will be amount of tiling and your fixture choices.
-A ballpark figure, from a full service provider like ourselves, we would average the cost to renovate a downstairs toilet between £2,500 and £4,500 inclusive of design, supply and the installation.
+If you’re simply wanting to renovate an existing toilet, then your main cost consideration will be the amount of tiling and your fixture choices.
+A ballpark figure, from a full service provider like ourselves - we would suggest that the average cost to renovate a downstairs toilet would be between £2,500 and £4,500 inclusive of design, supply and installation.

-Alternatively if you have the available space and are wanting to create a downstairs toilet we would estimate this could cost anything from £8,000 - £10,000.
-This would again take into consideration your tiling requirement and fixture choices however also the building material and manpower required to create the space and make good to the walls ready for decorating.
+Alternatively, if you have the available space and are wanting to create a downstairs toilet from scratch, we would estimate this could cost anything from £8,000 to £10,000.
+This would again take into consideration your tiling requirement and fixture choices, as well as the building material and manpower required to create the space and make good the walls ready for decorating.

 More Bathrooms, part of the Passmore Group, is Yorkshires only 5* rated bathroom design and installation company.
 Making dream bathrooms, shower rooms, en-suites and cloakrooms a reality, we are extremely proud of the exceptional service we continuously deliver from design right through to installation and after care.